hexawyz/Exo/Docs/NZXT Kraken Z63.md

 As expected, no change in the "apply" command, so it is just a color rotation.
 (Nice, though)

-### "Protection Banner" effect
+### Covering Marquee effect

-In order: 2 to 8 colors, then
+In order: 2 to 8 colors, then speed, then reverse
 ````
 2a 04 01 01 04 fa 00 0000ff ff0000 000000 000000 000000 000000 000000 000000 000000000000000000000000000000000000000000000000 04 02 00 12 03 00000000
 2a 04 01 01 04 fa 00 0000ff ff0000 ff00ff 000000 000000 000000 000000 000000 000000000000000000000000000000000000000000000000 04 03 00 12 03 00000000